Exponential distance relation (aka Titius-Bode rule) in extra solar planetary systems: Fittings and Graphs

 There, we compare the averages of the statistical indicators $R^2$ and $Median$ computed for artificial as well as for real planetary systems.
-From the figures, it appears crystal clear that an exponential distance relation (aka TB law) fits much better real planetary systems than artificial, randomly created, ones (see also the discussions in, e.g. Refs.~\cite{lecar,Pletser1,Tremaine,Pletser2}).
-Of course, the efficiency displayed by the TB rule in describing distances in real planetary systems calls for a (fully accepted and shared) theoretical explanation, which is still lacking, at present.
-However, from the phenomenological point of view, the descriptive ability of the TB law cannot be easily denied.
+From the figures, it appears extremely clear that an exponential distance relation (aka TB law) fits much better real planetary systems than artificial, randomly created, ones (see also the discussions in, e.g., Lecar (1973); Pletser (1988); Hayes \& Tremaine (1998); Pletser (2017)).
+Of course, the efficiency displayed by the TB rule in describing distances in real planetary systems calls for a (fully accepted and shared) theoretical explanation, which is perhaps still lacking, at present.
+However, from the phenomenological point of view, it is quite clear that the descriptive ability of the TB relation cannot be easily denied, even for extra solar planetary systems.

-One can also refines the ``quality" of the artificial planetary systems, for example by inserting mechanisms which mimic, in principle, the gravitational evolution of the planetary system itself.
-A possibility (followed in Ref.~\cite{Tremaine}) is to require that adjacent planets are separated by a minimum distance of $k$ times the sum of their Hill radii, for opportune values of $k$ (e.g. $0 \leq k \leq 8$).
-This originate more realistic planetary systems, and, according to the conclusion of ~\cite{Tremaine}, these systems generally fit a Titius-Bode law better than the purely ``random" ones, and about as well as some of the real planetary systems (as for example our own Solar System).
-From our point of view, this reinforces our thesis that the TB rule truly describes an actual phenomenological property of real planetary systems~\cite{poveda2}.
+One can also refine the ``quality" of the artificial planetary systems, for example by inserting mechanisms which mimic, in principle, the gravitational evolution of the (proto)planetary system itself.
+A possibility followed by Hayes \& Tremaine (1998) is to require that adjacent planets are separated by a minimum distance of $k$ times the sum of their Hill radii, for opportune values of $k$ ($0 \leq k \leq 8$).
+This originates more realistic planetary systems, and, according to the conclusion of Hayes \& Tremaine (1998), these systems generally fit a Titius-Bode law better than the purely ``random" ones, and about as well as some of the real planetary systems (as for example our own Solar System).
+From our point of view, this reinforces our thesis that the TB rule truly describes an actual phenomenological property of real planetary systems (Lara et al. 2012).\\